Walter B. Chambers: Childhood and education

 Chambers was born in Brooklyn, New York, the son of attorney William P. Chambers and Caroline Smith Boughton, both of whom were New York natives.
 (Note: 1880 U. S. William P. is the child of Dr. William Chambers and Eliza Patridge Allen who were one of the founding families of Broadalbin, New York.
 [History of Broadalbin, New York] Eliza, also a native of New York is a direct decedent of Roger Williams, the founding father of the state of Rhode Island.
 [Chambers Family tree, Ancestry.com] Dr. William is quoted as saying that he came from "Good English stock", which was more than likely on his mother's side of the family.
 His father, William Chambers, is most likely from Scotland, although records of proof are still to be found.
-His mother was Amelia Saunders of Westerly,Rhode Island.
+His mother was Amelia Saunders of Westerly, Rhode Island.
 Amelia is the great granddaughter of Tobias Saunders, one of the founding father's of Westerly, Rhode Island.)

-As a child both Walter and his brother, author, Robert William Chambers, attended Brooklyn Polytechnic School, from there he was accepted into the class of 1887 at Yale University, At Yale he served on the fifteenth editorial board of The Yale Record and was a member of the Scroll and Key Society.
+As a child both Walter and his brother, author, Robert William Chambers, attended Brooklyn Polytechnic School, from where he was accepted into the class of 1887 at Yale University.
+At Yale University, he served on the fifteenth editorial board of The Yale Record and was a member of the Scroll and Key Society.